Building a REST Service with Scala

 $ java -jar <path-to-assembly.jar>

-When creating customer with:
+When creating a customer with:

-$ curl -v -X POST http://localhost:8080/customer -H "Content-Type: application/json" -d '{"firstName":
+$ curl -v -X POST https://localhost:8080/customer -H "Content-Type: application/json" -d '{"firstName":

 "First", "lastName":"Last", "birthday":"1990-01-01"}'